Description of Methodology

 Limitations and Restrictions

-Known limitations of the methodology
+Known Limitations of the Methodology

-- Data Transmission Delays: There is a lag time between the database collecting the events and the reporting database when the ad plays are pulled for client delivery.
+1. Data Transmission Delays: There is a lag time between the database collecting the events and the reporting database when the ad plays are pulled for client delivery.

-- Incomplete Event Logging: If a necessary field (location, timestamp, and ad identifier) is missing the event log will not accurately reflect the ad play.
+3. Incomplete Event Logging: If a necessary field (location, timestamp, and ad identifier) is missing the event log will not accurately reflect the ad play.

 Updates and Changes